Things to do in Las Vegas

 Entertainment and Shows

-The Las Vegas Strip is home to entertainment you will not find anywhere else in the world.
+The Las Vegas Strip is home to entertainment you will not find anywhere else.
 Iconic performers plant themselves here in long-running concert residencies, and the top magicians around the globe show up to dazzle audiences.

 Starting near the top of the Strip is Mystère at Treasure Island.
-As the first of our shows to open in Las Vegas, Mystère embraces imagination by transporting audiences into a world beyond everyday reality — one filled with wonder, humor, and of course, our astonishing acrobatics.
+As the first of our shows to open in Las Vegas, all the way back in 1993, Mystère embraces imagination by transporting audiences into a world beyond everyday reality — filled with wonder, humor, and of course, our astonishing acrobatics.

-Moving south on the Strip, you'll come to the Bellagio Hotel and Casino, where our show "O" awaits you.
-The theater in Vegas takes you into a hypnotic aquatic dreamscape, and our performers are just as comfortable diving and swimming through liquid beauty as they are spinning aerial feats overhead.
+Moving south along the Strip, you'll come to the Bellagio Hotel and Casino, where "O" awaits you.
+The “O” theatre, famously inspired by a 14th century European opera house, takes you into a hypnotic aquatic dreamscape, and our performers are just as comfortable diving and swimming through liquid beauty as they are spinning aerial feats overhead.

-These six shows are all packed in one spot, so why barhop when you can theater crawl?
+These shows are all packed in one spot, so why barhop when you can theater crawl?

 Photographer: RJA1988